 - 1. All students must have a minimum overall grade point average of 1.2 on all work taken prior to admission to professional education. - 2.
-The secondary student must have a minimum grade point average of 1.5 in his major teaching field. - 3.
-The secondary student must have a minimum grade point average of 1.5 in his minor field. - 4.
-All students must have a minimum grade point average of 1.5 in their Foundations of Education courses. - The student must have a minimum score of 16 on the ACT examination.
+The secondary student must have a minimum grade point average of 1.5 in his major teaching field with no grade less than a C accepted. - 3.
+All students must have a minimum grade point average of 1.5 in their professional education courses with no grade less than a C accepted. - 4.
+The student must have a minimum score of 16 on the ACT examination.
 This score should be submitted when the student enters AUM or before the student completes 90 quarter hours.